HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### LCP size

 A major factor in the time it takes to load the LCP resource is its size over the wire.
 Larger resources will naturally take longer to load.
 So for image-based LCP resources, how large are they?

-_Distribution of the size of image-based LCP resources._

 {{ figure_markup(
   image="lcp-image-size-distribution.png",